 15. Forex can be ordinary or capital treatment

 By default forex receives Section 988 ordinary gain or loss treatment.
 Forex traders may file an internal contemporaneous election (known as a forex “capital gains” election) to opt out of this treatment.
 Major forex forward contracts for which regulated futures contracts trade on U.S. futures exchanges are labeled “foreign currency contracts” under Section 1256(g).
 Section 1256 has the tax benefit of lower 60/40 tax rates: 60% is subject to lower long-term capital gains rates and the other 40% is taxed at ordinary rates.
 Section 1256 is mark-to-market at year-end, whereas Section 988 is realized transactions only.
 We make a case for treating forex spot like forex forwards in Section 1256(g).
 (Read Forex tax treatment.)

+16. Decide whether to accelerate or defer expenses.
 Currently, 2015 tax rates match 2014 rates.
 This means if you are in a high tax bracket it’s a good idea to defer income and accelerate business expenses and itemized deductions.
 (Using credit cards on the last days of the year counts.)
 You may not qualify for TTS in 2015, so get business deductions while you still can.
 Investment expenses exclude home office, education, and startup costs.
 (Business expenses allow them.)
 If you don’t qualify for TTS at year-end but will in 2015, then defer business expenses to 2015.

 17. Get employee-benefit plan deductions with entities